+Operating activities.
 Net cash provided by operating activities for 2009 was \$178.8 million compared to \$59.0 million for 2008.
-This improvement is attributable primarily to working capital improvements of \$102.8 million, driven mainly by an increase in accounts payable due to timing of year-end merchant payables, interest and income tax and improved collection on accounts receivable, and an increase in prepaid expenses related to timing of purchases that contributed approximately \$24.3 million year over year.
-These increases were partially offset by lower net income of \$8.2 million.
+This improvement is primarily attributable to working capital improvements, driven mainly by an increase in accounts payable and the timing of payments of accrued liabilities, including income taxes resulting in a \$91.5 million increase year over year, increase of prepaid expenses and other current assets of \$24.3 million and improved collection on accounts receivable which contributed approximately \$11.3 million year over year, partially offset by lower net income.

 Net cash provided by operating activities for 2008 was \$59.0 million compared to \$55.9 million for 2007.
-This improvement is attributable primarily to increased net income of \$36.0 million, an increase in provision for losses on accounts receivable due to higher bad debts of \$19.5 million and an increase in restricted cash due to favorable foreign exchange rate fluctuations of \$18.4 million.
-These increases were partially offset by a reduction in working capital of \$76.8 million.
-The decrease in working capital was a result of improved collections on accounts receivable, offset by a reduction in accounts payable due to timing of year end merchant payables, interest and income tax payments.
+This improvement is primarily attributable to increased net income of \$36.0 million and improved collection on accounts receivable which contributed approximately \$70.0 million, an increase in restricted cash of \$18.4 million, an increase in the provision for doubtful accounts of \$19.5 million and a decrease in deferred revenue of \$4.8 million.
+These increases were partially offset by a decrease in accounts payable and accrued expenses and the timing of interest and income tax payments of \$146.7 million.